 Language is the basis for understanding and communicating in most aspects of life.
-The development of language begins in infancy, and by the preschool years, many children have a vocabulary that includes several thousand words and continues to increase at a remarkable rate.
-One of the best predictors of reading success is the number of spoken words a preschooler understands and uses.
+Language development begins in infancy, and by the preschool years, many children have a vocabulary that includes several thousand words and continues to increase remarkably.
+One of the best predictors of reading success is the number of spoken words preschoolers understand and use.
+In fact, the number of words that young children hear along with the types of language interactions they have are significantly correlated to their academic achievement in later years (Walker, Greenwood, Hart & Carta, 1994).

-Research has supported the use of evidence-based literacy practices using systematic, explicit, cumulative instruction when teaching the seven essential components of literacy: oral language, phonological awareness, phonics, fluency, vocabulary, comprehension, and writing.
+Research has supported evidence-based literacy practices using systematic, explicit, sequential, and cumulative instruction when teaching the seven essential components of literacy: oral language, phonological awareness, phonics, fluency, vocabulary, comprehension, and writing.
 According to research, it is recommended that preschool teachers prepare children for later reading instruction.
-They can do so by introducing the five critical building blocks for literacy including phonological awareness, letter identification, vocabulary knowledge, print concepts, and a positive attitude toward reading (Henry, 2019).
+They can do so by introducing the five critical building blocks for literacy, including phonological awareness, letter identification, vocabulary knowledge, print concepts, and a positive attitude toward reading (Henry, 2019).
 The lack of phonemic awareness is the most powerful determinant of the likelihood of failure to read (Adams, 1998).
-Early phonological awareness skills usually develop during the preschool years and include rhyming, alliteration, segmenting words into syllables, and identifying the first sounds in words.
-Research suggests these early phonological awareness skills facilitate the development of letter sound knowledge (Cardos-Martins et al., 2011).
-The levels of phonological awareness can build on each other advancing from word awareness to syllable awareness, to onset-rime awareness, to individual phoneme awareness.
-"Children's language develops on a continuum and moves from large to increasingly smaller segments of language."
-(Cunningham & Zibulsky, 2014).
+Early phonological awareness skills usually develop during preschool ages and include rhyming, alliteration, segmenting words into syllables, and identifying the first sounds in words.
+Research suggests these early phonological awareness skills facilitate the development of letter-sound knowledge (Cardos-Martins et al., 2011).
+The levels of phonological awareness can build on each other, advancing from word awareness to syllable awareness, to onset-rime awareness, to individual phoneme awareness.
+"Children's language develops on a continuum and moves from large to increasingly smaller segments of language" (Cunningham & Zibulsky, 2014).
+Teaching strategies used not only need to be systematic and explicit, but they need to be developmentally appropriate and "framed within playful learning and intentional play" (Paulson & Moats, 2018).